ethbra-revature/planetarium/readme.md

 # Project Planetarium

-A foray into test automation
+_A foray into test automation_

 This project demonstrates the skills learned for automated testing practices and design!
-It's a visual proof of my ability during training and gives practical experience.
+It's a visual proof of my ability during training and gives practical experience

 This testing suite looks for incompatibility between the functionality of the web application and our test plan, using **boundary